httpwg/wg-materials/ietf118/minutes.md

 AF: Call on list?
 HTTP workshop or interim?

-MN (Chair): Workshop would be a nice place to talk about this.
+MN: Workshop would be a nice place to talk about this.

 MB: If we want to do this through ALPS, does this go through ALPS formally.

-MN: We're concerns about ALPS in terms of feasiblility and ecosystem impact, we couldn't assume anything.
+MN: We're concerns about ALPS in terms of feasibility and ecosystem impact, we couldn't assume anything.
 We need to know what properties we need for the negotiation system.

 TP: We have enough overlap between TLS and HTTP we can figure out the properties we need in the solution.
 We have a collaborative approach across these WG (HTTP and TLS).